dziekonskik/theshop/README.md

 </div>

 <h1 align="center" style="margin-top: 60px;color: black;font-size: 37px;">The Shop
+</h1>

-<p style="font-size: 21px;margin-top: 20px">A place where you can buy fictional products for fictional money,
+<p align="center" style="font-size: 21px;margin-top: 20px">A place where you can buy fictional products for fictional money,
             enjoy!</p>
-</h1>

 ## 🔆🔆🔆 Only good stuff on board 🔆🔆🔆